tpapavas/P4ALL_OCR-TABLES/README.md

 The module works best for single column horizontal text, for both single and multi-page documents.
 Support for multi-column text and in-text images has been added in the updated version, however text/image segmentation may sometimes fail.
 Non-manhattan document layouts and vertical text are not supported yet.

-The module currently runs on x86 mode only.

 ### Citation
 Please cite the following paper in your publications if it helps your research: